miriamkw/GluPredKit/README.md

 ```
 pip install glupredkit
 ```
+Most of the GluPredKit functionality is available with the basic install.
 If you need the optional heavy dependencies (listed in `setup.py`), run:
 ```
 pip install glupredkit[heavy]
 ```